 OPENSSL_config, OPENSSL_no_config - simple OpenSSL configuration functions

-Deprecated since OpenSSL 1.1.0, can be hidden entirely by defining OPENSSL_API_COMPAT with a suitable version value, see openssl_user_macros:
+The following functions have been deprecated since OpenSSL 1.1.0, and can be hidden entirely by defining OPENSSL_API_COMPAT with a suitable version value, see openssl_user_macros(7):

 void OPENSSL_config(const char *appname); void OPENSSL_no_config(void);

 OPENSSL_config() configures OpenSSL using the standard openssl.cnf and reads from the application section appname.
 If appname is NULL then the default section, openssl_conf, will be used.
 Errors are silently ignored.
 Multiple calls have no effect.

 OPENSSL_no_config() disables configuration.
 If called before OPENSSL_config() no configuration takes place.

 If the application is built with OPENSSL_LOAD_CONF defined, then a call to OpenSSL_add_all_algorithms() will implicitly call OPENSSL_config() first.

 The OPENSSL_config() function is designed to be a very simple "call it and forget it" function.
 It is however much better than nothing.
 Applications which need finer control over their configuration functionality should use the configuration functions such as CONF_modules_load() directly.
 This function is deprecated and its use should be avoided.
 Applications should instead call CONF_modules_load() during initialization (that is before starting any threads).